greisonbarcelo/greisonbarcelo/README.md

 I'm a Software Developer 💻 and Designer 🎨!
 </h2>

 I love the entire process of developing creative and complex software.
-I love the challenge of finding caches and spending time to meet new people.
+I love the challenge of finding solutions to problems and spending time to meet new people.
 Learning how people hide things and where people are likely to look.

 ### 🤝 Connect with me:
 </br>